 It sounds like a lot, but it really isn’t.
 10,000 steps equals roughly 5 miles (or 8 km) a day.
 According to Tom, walking increases your energy levels by 150%, and since I started paying more attention to it, I feel he’s right.
 Do this to make sure you hit your 10,000 step goal each day:

 - Design your environment to make you move.
 For example, when using your laptop in your office, leave your charger in another room, so you have to go and get it when you run out of power.

 - Take detours.
 When I walk to the café I work in in the morning, I always go right, instead of left, when I leave my house, to make sure I do a full circle of the city center before going there.
 Extending walks you’re already taking is a lot easier than making up reasons to take more of them.

 I love that Tom doesn’t compartmentalize life into certain buckets, because fixing just one thing about yourself is never the solution.
-The only thing I can critique about his work is promoting a fairly specific diet, instead of telling you to find out what works for you.
+The only thing I can critique about Are You Fully Charged is promoting a fairly specific diet instead of telling you to find out what works for you.
 Other than that, everything he does is very focused on giving you principles, which you can then decide how to turn into action for yourself.
-He shows you the research and what it means, you do something to make your life better.
+Consider me a fan!

 Who would I recommend the Are You Fully Charged summary to?